redhat-cip/software-factory/docs/deploy.rst

 * One or more dedicated OpenStack tenant to run instance
 * A Swift endpoint to store and publish jobs/tests artifacts

-Note that SF will use "tests.dom" as default FQDN and if the FQDN doesn't resolve it needs to be locally set in */etc/hosts* file because the web interface authentication mechanism redirects browser to the FQDN.
+Note that SF will use "sftests.com" as default FQDN and if the FQDN doesn't resolve it needs to be locally set in */etc/hosts* file because the web interface authentication mechanism redirects browser to the FQDN.

 Always make sure to use the last available tag, the example below use the 2.0.0 version.
 Release